shivathapaa/Nepali-Date-Picker/README-spm.md

-# Nepali Date Picker - Swift Package Manager (iOS)
+# Nepali Date Picker - Swift Package Manager (iOS, macOS engine)

 <p align="center">
   <img src=".github/assets/nepaliDatePickerBanner.png" alt="" width="100%">
 </p>

-A **Bikram Sambat (Nepali) date picker** for iOS, plus a headless **BS ↔ AD conversion, comparison and formatting engine**.
+A **Bikram Sambat (Nepali) date picker** for iOS, plus a headless **BS ↔ AD conversion, comparison and formatting engine** for iOS and macOS.
 The pickers are the same Material3-aligned Compose Multiplatform UI that ships to Android, hosted inside a `UIViewController` so SwiftUI and UIKit can embed them directly.

 <p align="center">
   <a href="https://github.com/shivathapaa/Nepali-Date-Picker-SPM/releases">